 It is the practice of the Board that when a potential conflict of interest arises in connection with any transaction or other matter, the potential conflict of interest is declared, so that steps may be taken to ensure that such items are appropriately addressed.
 The steps taken will depend on the circumstances of the particular case, and may include the setting up of ad-hoc committees of independent Directors that would assist and monitor management as appropriate in the execution of specific transactions.
 By virtue of the Memorandum and Articles of Association, the Directors are obliged to keep the Board advised, on an ongoing basis, of any interest that could potentially conflict with that of the company.
-The Board member concerned shall not take part in the assessment by the Board as to whether a conflict of interest exists.
-A director shall not vote in respect of any contract, arrangement, transaction or proposal in which he has material interest in accordance with the Memorandum and Articles of Association.
+A director is not entitled not vote in respect of any contract, arrangement, transaction or proposal in which he has material interest in accordance with the Memorandum and Articles of Association.
 The Board believes that this is a procedure that achieves compliance with both the letter and rationale of principle eleven.
 During the period under review, the company did not enter into any material agreements in which any one of the Directors was directly or indirectly interested.